Future of specialist media – 7 insights from MX3 Barcelona

 If you are contemplating a new direction for your specialist media business, I’d be happy to share more of the insights from the event over a real or virtual coffee.
 Just get in touch.

 Looking to swap ideas with other specialist media leaders?
-We moderate the Speciall Media Group, an invite-only online community of over 250 specialist media leaders.
+We moderate the Speciall Media Group, an invite-only online community of specialist media leaders.
 Members can share best practice, ask questions and make connections with their peers.
 And we run occasional surveys and virtual round tables.
 It’s free (for now) but invite only, and only open to media leaders, not suppliers, vendors or service companies.
-You can request to join here.
+Request to join here.

 About the author